 - Mariana Achugar, Yasufumi Iwasaki, Chan Lu, Susan Polansky, and Yueming Yu have participated in a workshop for teachers and students of the Chinese School of Pittsburgh.

 - Yasufumi Iwasaki has provided workshop training on the development of conversational and literacy skills at a Japanese Pedagogy Workshop for college and high school Japanese teachers.

-- Dick Tucker continues his 14-year involvement with the Chartiers Valley School District to assist with the implementation and the evaluation of a K-12 Spanish language teaching program--a program that is literally unique in the state of Pennsylvania.
+- Dick Tucker continues his 4-year involvement with the Young Scholars of Western Pennsylvania Charter School to assist with the implementation and the evaluation of a K-8 Spanish language teaching program.

 - Susan Polansky and the Department of Modern Languages are partnering with teachers and students of World Languages in grades K-8 in the Pittsburgh Public Schools to implement an Enhancing Education Through Technology Grant (EETT).